zaiisao/Documentation/en/Video/dashboard_restful_communication.md

 **Response parameter**

-- If you successfully enable the App Certificate, the response is as follows:
+- If you successfully enable the primary App Certificate, the response is as follows:

 ```json
 {